wahabtlais/blogify/README.md

 3. Import the database:

-- Create a MYSQL database named `blogify`.
-- Import the SQL file provided in the `database` directory.
+- Import the SQL file provided in the `mysql` directory.

 4. Configure the database connection:

-- Open the `config.php` file located in the `includes` directory.
+- Open the `constants.php` file located in the `config` directory.
 - Update the database credentials (hostname, username, password) to match your local environment.

 5. Start your web server and access the website through your preferred browser: